adnanian/atw-flatiron-phase-1-project/README.md

 There are several technologies used to create this application: Firstly, the languages chosen were HTML, CSS, and JavaScript.
 All code is enclosed in only one file for each language, meaning that in this project, there is only one HTML file, one CSS file, and one JavaScript file.
 It was written this way because a purpose this simple did not require more complications by adding more unnecessary code files.
 In addition the languages, the glossary is stored in a JSON file.

 By modifying the glossary, the user is modifying the JSON file itself.
 The last notable technology is the <a href="https://dictionaryapi.dev/" target="_blank">Free Dictionary API</a>.
 This API is what powers the word search functionality for this application.
-If you search for a word using the API, the result returned is a large, complex object that in most cases, contains the following:
+If you search for a word using the API, the result returned is a large, complex object that contains most of the following:

 <ul>
     <li>Many definitions</li>